-The Norwegian health care service consists of the primary health care and specialist health care.
-The system has been established to be applied to New Health Technologies entering the specialist health care.
+The Norwegian health care service consists of the primary health care service and the specialist health care service.
+General information in English about central health rights and services in Norway (helsenorge.no).
+Nye metoder was established to be applied to new health technologies entering the specialist health care service.

 The purposes of the system

-Systematic use of health technology assessments (HTA) to inform decision-making was the main ambition behind the establishment.
+The systematic use of health technology assessments (HTAs) to inform decision-making was the main ambition behind the establishment.

 Presentation: "Nye metoder and priority setting in the spesialist health care service"

 Here you can find a presentation i English originally held for students at OsloMet University (Click on the picture to follow link to Youtube):

 The four regional health authorities have the responsibility for the system.
 Nye metoder is based on a broad cooperation between:

 In addition, two stakeholder groups (Referansegrupper) are established, consisting of representatives from patient organizations, industry, professional associations and universities to contribute to the development of the system.
 The continuous dialogue with the industry associations within the pharmaceutical, medical devices and laboratory fields is important.